CdLbB/cdlbb.github.com/WandW/CMA03-1-ContinuousFnsMN.md

 A continuum formed by the interior of a simple curve is sometimes called an *open two-dimensional region*, or briefly an *open region*, and the curve is called its *boundary*; such a continuum with its boundary is then called a
 *closed two-dimensional region*, or briefly a *closed region* or *domain*.

-A simple curve is sometimes called a *closed one-dimensional region*; a simple curve with its end-points omitted is then called an open one-dimensional region.
+A simple curve is sometimes called a *closed one-dimensional region*; a simple curve with its end-points omitted is then called an *open one-dimensional region*.

 #### 3.22 Continuous functions of complex variables [continuousfunctionsofcomplexvariables]####